tarcio/hbsis-angular/README.md

 ## Install

 Clone the project and run `npm install` to download all dependencies.
 Change `src/assets/config.ts` to point to correct hbsis-java.
+By default, it looks in `localhost:8080`.

 ## Development server